runwayml/learn/docs/how-to/docker.md

 Only when running models locally, you will need to have [Docker](https://www.docker.com/) installed in your computer.
 This is only a requirement when running models locally.
 Docker is FREE and open-source software.
 Find out more, about [why we use Docker](getting-started/docker.md).

-### Is Docker free?

-Yes!
-We have chosen to use Docker as we want to ensure everyone can use Runway.
-By using Docker, you can choose to run models on your computer.

 <!-- tabs:start -->

 #### **Mac**